 Let’s look at this.
 Metaphorically speaking, how many of us have started out in a particular direction, followed the path we have set out for ourselves to the letter – only to find out that we are terribly off course.
 What I am talking about here is a something that my paisano Christoforo Colombo and I have in common.
 We are discovering new lands – places that we could not have visualized because we didn’t know what we didn’t know.

 For me, I’m discovering new things about myself.
-The Master Key course that I am taking with Mark J challenges us to come up with our personal pivotal needs (PPN’s).
-I assumed (you know what they say about assuming) that my personal pivotal needs were the same as they have been for awhile – liberty and legacy – the PPN’s I arrived at via a previous course –go90grow! .
-I’ve discovered that I have liberty.
-I am a network marketer.
+The course that I am taking with trainer Mark J challenges us to come up with our personal pivotal needs (PPN’s).
+I assumed (you know what they say about assuming) that my personal pivotal needs were the same as they have been for awhile – liberty and legacy – the PPN’s I arrived at via a previous course.
+I’ve discovered that I already have liberty.
+I am an entrepreneur – a network marketer.
 I work when I want, if I want, with whom I want.

-I still have a PPN of legacy, but I’ve replaced the other one with recognition for creative expression.
+I still feel very strongly that I want to leave a legacy, but I have discovered a have a need recognition for creative expression.
 Who knew?
-I have always considered myself creative, but I didn’t see that coming.
-This major discovery is a direct result of the Master Key class.
+I have always considered myself creative, but I didn’t see that one coming.

 I am excited to see what else I discover on this journey to uncharted territory!

 My aha moment as I write this is how quickly the words poured out.
 Mark J is correct. .
-I am amazed at how much I am accomplishing in so little time.
+Much can be accomplished in little time with focus.
 I am eager to master the technology piece.
-I am writing on Friday, but who knows how soon I can actually publish!!

 The Best Way to Predict Your Future is to CREATE It,

-I have just started the Master Keys Master Mind Alliance.
-Since traveling is one of my favorite things to do on the planet, I will constantly refer to this class as my journey.
+I have just started a Master Keys Master Mind Alliance class.
+Since traveling is one of my favorite things to do on the planet, I am referring to this class as my journey.
 Although, it is not a physical journey, it is still a journey.
 It is just a different type.
 It just so happens that my husband Alan is also preparing for a journey.
 He is preparing to hike the Appalachian Trail and walk from Atlanta to Maine in one shot.
 He has started getting into AT shape.
 Two weeks ago, he hiked the North- South Trail walking 78 miles in four days.
 He is not ready to hike all 2,176 miles in five months.
 How will he get into shape, you ask.
 He is taking shorter hikes.
 It’s the old “a journey of a thousand miles begins with a single step.” adage.
 Cliché, but SO true!